timelxy/DeepSpeed/blogs/deepspeed-chat/README.md

 (i) ***Easy-to-use Training and Inference Experience for ChatGPT Like Models***: A single script capable of taking a pre-trained ==Huggingface model==, running it through all three steps of InstructGPT training using DeepSpeed-RLHF system and producing your very own ChatGPT like model.
 In addition, we provide an inference API for testing conversation-style interactions after the model is trained.

-(ii) ***DeepSpeed-RLHF Pipeline***: DeepSpeed-RLHF pipeline primarily replicates the training pipeline from the InstructGPT paper with careful attention to ensure completeness and one-to-one correspondence with the three-steps that includes a) Supervised Fine-tuning (SFT), b) Reward Model Fine-tuning and c) Reinforcement Learning with Human Feedback (RLHF).
+(ii) ***DeepSpeed-RLHF Pipeline***: DeepSpeed-RLHF pipeline primarily replicates the training pipeline from the InstructGPT paper with careful attention to ensure completeness and one-to-one correspondence with the three-steps that includes a) Supervised Fine-tuning (SFT), b) Reward Model Fine-tuning and c) ==Reinforcement Learning with Human Feedback== (RLHF).
 Additionally, we offer data abstraction and blending capabilities to enable training with multiple data sources.

 (iii) ***DeepSpeed-RLHF System***: A robust and sophisticated RLHF system that combines the training and inference prowess of DeepSpeed into single unified Hybrid Engine (DeepSpeed-HE) for RLHF.
-The Hybrid-Engine is capable of seamlessly transitioning between inference and training modes within RLHF, allowing it to leverage various optimizations from DeepSpeed-Inference such as tensor-parallelism and high-performance transformer kernels for generation, while also benefiting from the multitude of ZeRO- and LoRA-based memory optimization strategies for RL training.
+The Hybrid-Engine is capable of seamlessly transitioning between inference and training modes within RLHF, allowing it to leverage various optimizations from DeepSpeed-Inference such as ==tensor-parallelism and high-performance transformer kernels== for generation, while also benefiting from the multitude of ==ZeRO- and LoRA-based memory optimization== strategies for RL training.
 DeepSpeed-HE is also aware of the full RLHF pipeline, allowing it to make optimal decisions in terms of memory management and data movement across different phases of RLHF.

 DeepSpeed-RLHF system is capable of unparalleled efficiency at scale, making complex RLHF training fast, affordable, and easily accessible to the AI community: